-Beijing - The capital of the People's Republic of China, with its unequalled wealth of history, Beijing served as the centre for the many different empires and cultures that ruled China.
-It has been the heart of politics and society throughout its long history.
-The ancient monuments, stories of days gone by, and the dynamic, modern city Beijing has become today, make it a destination not to be missed.
+Beijing - Beijing is the capital of the People's Republic of China.
+With its unequalled wealth of history, Beijing served as the centre for the many different empires and cultures that ruled China and has been the heart of politics and society throughout its long history.
+The ancient monuments, the stories of days gone by as well as the dynamic and modern city Beijing has become today, make it a destination not to be missed.

-Day 2: Beijing Meals: B, L
+Day 2: Beijing

 Walk across Tiananmen Square into the magnificent Forbidden City and the Jingshan Park.
 Next, visit Yandaixiejie where you will have some free time to explore the Hutongs and enjoy a local lunch.
 Sightseeing will be approximately 4 hours.
 Later, enjoy some free time in the traditional Houhai area.
+There will be an optional Kung Fu Show this evening.

 The Forbidden City is closed on Mondays.
-If this day of touring falls on a Monday, your touring in Beijing will be switched around so that the Forbidden City is visited on an alternative day.
+If this day of

+touring falls on a Monday, your touring in Beijing will be switched around so that the Forbidden City is visited on an alternative day.